Qazzian/qazzian_co_uk/README.md

 To access the variable from the templates use {{config.VAR_NAME}}

-Once these have been setup run node index.js to build the site The full site will be saved in the build/ dir
+Once these have been setup run node index.js to build the site The compiled site will be saved in the build/ dir